huaweicloud/terraform-provider-huaweicloud/docs/resources/ces_alarmrule.md

   provider-level region will be used.
 Changing this creates a new resource.

 * `alarm_name` - (Required, String) Specifies the name of an alarm rule.
-The value can be a string of 1 to 128 characters that can consist of numbers, lowercase letters, uppercase letters, underscores (_), or hyphens (-).
+The value can be a string of 1 to 128 characters that can consist of letters, digits, underscores (_), hyphens (-) and chinese characters.

 * `metric` - (Required, List, ForceNew) Specifies the alarm metrics.
 The structure is described below.
 Changing this creates a new resource.